-The r-values in table 5 indicate a positive relationship between level of educational resources and level of teachers' productivity (r-value>0), suggesting that the more the resources are availed in the school, the more the teachers' productivity improves and vice versa.
+The r-values in table 5 indicate a positive relationship between level of educational resources and level of teachers' productivity (r-value>0.5), suggesting that the more the resources are availed in the school, the more the teachers' productivity improves and vice versa.
 Considering that all the sig.
-Values in table five indicate a significant correlation between the two variables (sig.values<0.00).Basing on this analysis the null hypothesis is rejected, leading to a conclusion that educational resources significantly affect teachers' productivity.
+Values in table five indicate a significant correlation between the two variables (sig.values0.07).
+Basing on this analysis the null hypothesis is rejected, leading to a conclusion that educational resources significantly affect teachers' productivity and this relationship is very strong.